-Bruges is Belgium's medieval jewel: canals, a belfry, and that fairytale atmosphere that fills your phone with photos.
-To share them instantly, navigate its alleys with a map in hand, and not rely on each cafe's WiFi, an eSIM is the most convenient solution.
-Here's what an eSIM for Bruges exactly covers, from your arrival airport to how many gigabytes you need for a getaway.
+Bruges is Belgium's medieval gem: canals, a belfry, and a fairy-tale atmosphere that fills your phone with photos.
+To share them instantly, navigate its alleys with a map in hand, and avoid relying on cafe Wi-Fi, an eSIM is the most convenient solution.
+Here, we'll tell you exactly what an eSIM for Bruges covers, from the airport you arrive at to how many gigabytes you need for a getaway.

 Does an eSIM work for Bruges?

 Yes.
-Bruges doesn't have its "own" eSIM: as a Belgian city, a Belgium eSIM will work, covering the entire city and the rest of the country.
-Install it before you leave, land, and you're online, without looking for stores or relying on the WiFi of historic city center cafes.
+Bruges doesn't have its "own" eSIM: as a Belgian city, a Belgium eSIM works, covering the entire city and the rest of the country.
+You install it before you leave, you land and you're already browsing, without looking for stores or relying on the Wi-Fi of historical center cafes.

 The important distinction is this: when you search for "Bruges eSIM," you actually need data coverage in Belgium, because eSIMs work by country or region, not by city.
-Our Belgium eSIM covers Bruges, Brussels, Ghent, and Antwerp with the same digital card, so if your trip combines several Belgian cities, you don't need to change anything.
-And since Belgium is a gateway to the Netherlands and France, it's also worth considering whether your route stays within or crosses borders.
+Our Europe eSIM includes Belgium—Bruges, Brussels, Ghent, and Antwerp—with the same digital card, so if your getaway combines several Belgian cities, you don't have to change anything.
+And since Belgium is a gateway to the Netherlands and France, it's also worth considering whether your route stays within or crosses borders: with a European regional eSIM, moving from one country to another makes no difference on your phone.

 Tip for your getaway: Bruges can be explored entirely on foot in one or two days.
-With the map loaded on your phone and data always available, you won't waste time searching for WiFi to locate the next canal or belfry.
+With a map loaded on your phone and data always available, you won't waste time looking for Wi-Fi to locate the next canal or belfry.

 How to get there: airports and first steps